idaholab/moose/modules/doc/content/getting_started/installation/manual_gcc.md

 ./contrib/download_prerequisites
 !package-end!

-Configure GCC using the recommended arguments:
+Configure GCC using our recommended arguments, in addition to any optimizations you require:

 !package! code
 mkdir gcc-build